 Renovations have the ability to make us happier in the places we call home, but some updates can add more value than others when it’s time to sell or refinance.Some of the best home improvements — think an updated kitchen, new deck or remodeled bathroom — can get pricey.
 That’s why it’s helpful to know what kind of return you might expect before you decide to take on a remodeling project.

-The 2020 Cost vs. Value Report from Remodeling magazine looked at 101 U.S. markets and compared the average cost of 22 remodeling projects to see which retains its value at resale, based on a survey of 3,000 real estate agents and firms.
-Here are the six home remodeling projects that deliver the highest returns.
+The 2021 Cost vs. Value Report from Remodeling magazine examined 150 markets in the U.S. and compared the average cost of 22 remodeling projects to see which retain their value at resale.
+Here are the six home remodeling projects that deliver the highest returns:

 3. Minor kitchen remodel